Tiyth/Minecraft-Guides-Astral-Sorcery/pages/02.Astral Sorcery/docs.md

 </center>

 This mod is primarily focused at night but that does not mean that you can't progress with the mod during the day.
-This mod is based very much around finding stuff in the world and _does_ mean that if you are playing on a server that you will need be aware of others who are also trying to progress in the mod.
+This mod is based very much around finding stuff in the world and _does_ mean that if you are playing on a server that you will need be aware of others who are also trying to progress in the mod..

 Before you start this mod, it is highly recommended that you install a mapping mod such as [Journey Map](https://minecraft.curseforge.com/projects/journeymap) to make tracking a little easier.